 Clean it Regularly

 Debris on your deck, such as dirt and leaves, can lead to rot by causing mildew and mold.
 You can use a power washer to easily remove any debris from your deck.
 Most local hardware stores rent power washers if you don’t own one yourself.
 It is important to keep the power washer nozzle moving, though, to avoid gouging the wood on the deck.
 After washing the deck, allow it to dry overnight.
 Cleaning your deck should be a regular chore.
-I always schedule my deck cleaning on the same day I go to Pivotal Motion Physiotherapy since cleaning it can be a chore that wears on my body.

 If you have boards that are loose or broken, replace them immediately.
 Pay close attention to any area where the boards are over joists, especially in areas under the deck.
 Also, be sure to fix any loose screws and nails.
 This is a simple but necessary component of keeping your deck maintained.